artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

 #### VertexFX
-The _VertexFX_ setting toggles the control of stylization effects through the vertex colors.
+The _VertexFX_ setting toggles the control of effects through vertex colors.
 The attribute is automatically enabled by Flair and is toggled as soon as you start painting with the [_VertexFX_](/flair/art-direction/vertexfx/) tool.

 ---